transitmatters/regional-rail-schedule-generator/docs/README.md

 # Regional Rail Schedule Generator

-Generate a new GTFS schedule bundle for a proposed new MBTA service
+This project is a collection of tools and scenarios for generating regional rail schedules.

-### How to update GTFS Bundles
+## How to update GTFS Bundles

 To update the GTFS bundles, you need to pull down a bundle for a specific date, and then re-run the scenario generation.

 ```bash
 make build date=YYYY-MM-DD
 ```

 This will update all files under `data/` for GTFS both present and for each scenario

-### How to add new stop
+## How to add new stop

 In order to add a completely new stop, you'll need to define an Infill Station.